yacineMahdid/classroom/README.md

 In this repository I keep my learning in a somewhat organized structure.
 Code in this repo comes mainly from exercices and is free to use.

+# Book
+- Effective DevOps: Building a Culture of Collaboration, Affinity and Tooling at Scale ✔️
+- Practical Statistics for Data Scientists

 # Courses
 - AWS Fundamentals Going Cloud-Native ✔️
 - Kaggle Data Science Course
 - Khan Academy Math
-- Practical Statistics for Data Scientists

 # Competitions
 - Kaggle Competitions